Code-Institute-Submissions/chloelewisdev-milestone-project-4/README.md

 - [Stripe](https://stripe.com/en-se)
     * Stripe was used to add the secure payment feature to the site.
 - [AWS S3 Bucket](https://aws.amazon.com/s3/)
-    * - used the S3 and IAM modules for storage and user access.
+    * I used the S3 and IAM modules for storage and user access.
 - [Gmail](https://www.google.com/intl/sv/gmail/about/#)
     * Google's free email service used to send confirmation emails to users who have made reservations.
 - [Figma](https://www.figma.com/)